Answers to Your Questions About Donating Your Body to Medical Education and Research:

 Can a donation take place against the wishes of the spouse or next-of-kin?

-Your donation relieves the next-of-kin of making this decision under the handicap of grief.
-Your pre-arranged donation protects both the Quillen College of Medicine and your survivors, and simplifies the procedure at the time of death.
+Your donation relieves the next-of-kin from making this decision under the handicap of grief.
+Your pre-arranged donation protects both the ETSU Quillen College of Medicine and your survivors, and simplifies the procedure at the time of death.
+No individuals will be accepted into the program without prior arrangements.

 May I alter, cancel or revoke my donation if I change my mind?

-Yes, at any time by writing to the Department of Anatomy and Cell Biology.
+Yes, at any time by writing to the Department of Biomedical Sciences.

 Will I or my family be paid for my body?